Collyngodlewski/web-module-project-reducer/README.md

     memory: 0
 }
 ```
-* [ ] Check to see that your display correctly reflects the change to your state.
+* [x ] Check to see that your display correctly reflects the change to your state.

 #### Connect a premade action.
 > *Now that we can see our state, let's change allow the user to change it.
 Let's start with a simple premade action...adding one to our total.*